andrewxie43/imgburn/README.md

 1. Plug in SD > USB Adapter WITHOUT SD CARD
 2. Run program, follow instructions
 3. Insert SD card when prompted with "Insert Device"

+## Notes
+1. Please remember to update the image name in the script every time a new kernel is uploaded!
+2.